ColoradoSchoolOfMines/OreCart-App/README.md

 ## Contribution Guidelines

-Contributors (aka "The OreCart Team") must be approved by the current [OreCart/leads](https://github.com/orgs/OreCart/teams/leads) team.
+Contributors (aka "The OreCode Team") must be approved by the current [OreCode/leads](https://github.com/orgs/OreCode/teams/leads) team.
 Outside contributors are not allowed unless explicit approval is granted by leads.

 Do not push code directly to main -- the branch is locked for this anyways!
 Please use branches for each new feature and submit a pull request when ready.